All Episodes

 Is that what's going to impact them the most?

-This does open the door to private lawsuits under Title VI, a law I wouldn't I enforced as the head of a civil rights office, which said you cannot discriminate if you receive federal funds.
+This does open the door to private lawsuits under Title VI, a law I enforced as the head of a civil rights office, which said you cannot discriminate if you receive federal funds.

 Now, the Biden administration, I have no doubt they will do nothing with this decision.

-Harvard has already signaled that in their view to count as a diverse student body, you need to have a effective quota system, and if they start counting, they're gonna open themselves up to a lawsuit.
+Harvard has already signaled that in their view, to count as a diverse student body, you need to have an effective quota system.

-Well, it it was difficult because I had been a beneficiary of affirmative action, and throughout college, all these doors were open to me.
+Well, it was difficult because I had been a beneficiary of affirmative action.

-Everything had it on a silver platter, and I felt conflicted because I had an Asian girlfriend at the time who was bright and came from the same town as I did, same background.
+And I felt conflicted because I had an Asian girlfriend at the time who was bright and came from the same town as I did, same background.

 She was flatly ineligible to get any of these benefits that I was getting.

-And I I couldn't I could not live with myself.
+And I could not live with myself.

-You see, my my kids play individual sports.
+You see, my kids play individual sports.

-Well, they did they were both D1 athletes.
+They were both D1 athletes.

 You either are good enough to start or you're not good enough to start.